 Laboratories also often use fiber cables with connectors, e.g. for transporting light to diagnostic instruments such as fiber-optic power meters and spectrometers.
 For complex setups such as mode-locked fiber lasers, for example, it is less common to use fiber connectors, partly because of the detrimental effects even of very small return losses.
 Mechanical splicing or fusion splicing is then often a better option.

 Multimode fiber connectors are often installed in the field.
 Single-mode connectors, having tighter tolerances, are usually combined with their fibers in factories.
 In the field, one may fusion-splice such pig-tailed single-mode connectors to cables.
 (Single-mode connectors installed in the field tend to have higher losses.)

-See also: fiber cables, fibers, fiber optics, fiber joints, fiber to the home, fiber collimators
+See also: fiber cables, fibers, fiber optics, fiber joints, fiber to the home, fiber collimators, polishing of fibers

 and other articles in the category fiber optics and waveguides